resource-watch/slate/source/includes/api/_vocabulary.md

 -------------- | -------------- | --------------
 400            | - `<value>`: `<value>` check failed. -  | The body object has a `<value>` key which content is invalid (is not an object, or is missing `tags` and/or `application`).
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to update a vocabulary for resource which `application` value is not associated with your user account.
+403            | Forbidden      | You are trying to update a vocabulary for a resource whose `application` value is not associated with your user account.
 404            | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]}      | You are trying to create a vocabulary for a dataset that doesn't exist.
 404            | Relationship between undefined and dataset - `<dataset id>` and dataset: `<dataset id>` doesn't exist      | You are trying to update a vocabulary that doesn't exist.
 Check your vocabulary name and application